Victoria’s renting laws are changing, with more than 130 reforms to be implemented.

 - information a landlord must not require a rental applicant to disclose; for example, if the applicant’s previous landlord claimed part of the bond

-- rental minimum standards that all rented premises must meet – most of these standards will be implemented from 1 July 2020 for new rental agreements.
-Some standards will be phased in between 1 July 2020 and 1 July 2023 to allow landlords to adjust
+- rental minimum standards that all rented premises must meet – most of these standards will commence immediately for new rental agreements.
+Some standards will be phased in over three years to allow landlords to adjust

 - a maximum bond amount of one month’s rent for tenancy agreements and site agreements if the weekly rent is $900 or less